 We also require the university to provide a covering letter advising the date the placement was cancelled.
 This process also applies to travel season tickets and Oyster card payments.
 These claims will be reviewed on a case by case basis.

-Students who were due to complete their course in the 2020/21 academic year but require an extension due to coronavirus (COVID-19), should speak to their university.
-Students should explain and agree the number of additional weeks needed.
+Students who were due to complete their course in the 2020/21 academic year but require an extension due to coronavirus (COVID-19), should speak to their university to agree the number of additional weeks needed.

 Information for eligible students